 What is Cultural Diplomacy?

-Cultural Diplomacy in PracticeCultural diplomacy in practice (or applied cultural diplomacy) is the application and implementation of the theory of cultural diplomacy, including all models (successful or not) that have been practiced throughout history by individual, community, state or institutional actors in order to facilitate and improve relations and collaboration between disparate cultures.
-These models include for example diverse cultural exchange programs, international delegations (e.g., American jazz ambassadors) and some sports competitions.
+Cultural diplomacy in practice (or applied cultural diplomacy) is the application and implementation of the theory of cultural diplomacy, including all models that have been practiced throughout history by individual, community, state or institutional actors.
+These models include for example diverse cultural exchange programs, international delegations (e.g., American jazz ambassadors) or sports competitions.
 The examples are uniquely able to affect intercultural and interfaith understanding and promote reconciliation.

-The Importance of Cultural DiplomacyIn an increasingly globalized, interdependent world, in which the proliferation of mass communication technology ensures we all have greater access to each other than ever before, cultural diplomacy is critical to fostering peace & stability throughout the world.
-Cultural diplomacy, when learned and applied at all levels, possesses the unique ability to influence the Global Public Opinion and ideology of individuals, communities, nations.
+In an increasingly globalized, interdependent world, in which the proliferation of mass communication technology ensures we all have greater access to each other than ever before, cultural diplomacy is critical to fostering peace & stability throughout the world.
+Cultural diplomacy, when learned and applied at all levels, possesses the unique ability to influence the “Global Public Opinion” and ideology of individuals, communities, nations.

 The principles are:

 Two broad approaches to conducting regional and international relations can be distinguished; that of 'hard power' and 'soft power'.
-The political scientist Dr. Joseph S. Nye has made the renowned distinction between the two, describing 'soft power' as:
+The political scientist Prof. Joseph S. Nye has made the renowned distinction between the two, describing 'soft power' as:

 "The ability to persuade through culture, values and ideas, as opposed to 'hard power', which conquers or coerces through military might".